deBubz/StudyNotes/Uni/y1s1/IntroIS/revision/rev1.md

 lets start with simple revision from the notes

-## Difference between data, informationa and knowledge.
+## Data, informations and knowledge

 - __data__: raw, unorganised data that need to be processed and organized to convay any specific meaning.
 Data have no context.
 - __information__: Processed, organized and structured data that have meaning and value to recipent.
 Data converted into meaningful context.